Lollyde/everest-mod-cli/README.md

 However, some QoLs are missing:

-- The download speed in the game menu is too slow in some countries and no way to accelarate them like using `aria2c`.
+- The download speed in the game menu is too slow in some countries and no way to accelerate them like using `aria2c`.
 - In the mod menu of the game we can't *cancel* or *pause/resume* download process.
 - We couldn't find out which *dependencies* are still needed by another mods when uninstall specific mods.